Someone 'Accidentally' Locked Away $300M Worth of Other People's Ethereum Funds - Slashdot

 ... is hype.
 The strategy is literally "it becomes more-scarce as more is made, so it's worth more dollars because more people want it yet there's less of it!"

-Re:Reasons not to use cryptocurrency (Score:4)
+Re:Reasons not to use cryptocurrency (Score:4, Insightful)

 Re: (Score:1)